Soloon Controls (Beijing) Co., Ltd. +86 10 67863711

 Contact Us

-Every explosion-proof device carries critical markings, such as:
+Every certified device carries critical markings, such as:

 Ex db = Flameproof protection (for gas environments)

-ⅡC = Highest gas hazard level (hydrogen, acetylene)
+ⅡC = Highest risk gas group (hydrogen, acetylene)

 T6 = Maximum surface temperature ≤ 85°C (safest rating)

-ⅢC = Highest dust hazard level (conductive metals like aluminum/magnesium)
+ⅢC = Highest risk dust group (conductive metals like aluminum/magnesium)

-Our products meet these top-tier standards, ensuring maximum safety.
+Our actuators comply with these standards, ensuring maximum safety.

 Type Application Typical Use